initmahesh/MLAI-community-labs/Lab2-solargen-with-function-calling/airtableapi.md

    ![image](https://github.com/chatcontract/django-ml-backend/assets/72710483/54f4a448-a8d7-446c-bb34-5182d97d53ae)

 3. Add the column names to the table:
+   * If you are here from `Lab 4` then use the following column names.
+      * ```
+        [
+           Name,
+           PhoneNumber,
+           CurrentAddress
+        ]
+        ```
+      * Also set the type for each column as Single Line Text.
-   * If you are here from `Lab 0` then Add the key terms that you are planning to generate from ChatGPT Agents
+   * Else If you are here from `Lab 0` then Add the key terms that you are planning to generate from ChatGPT Agents
       * Click on the `+` symbol
      ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/09bb6efb-5a85-4b9c-9352-c7d03ecc9f65)
       * Write your key term name and Hit Enter (**** Names should not have spave between them and should be same like the one's mentioned in the OpenAPI schema payload ****)